 Creative Movement supports the development of the whole child, fostering expression, collaboration and creativity while developing fundamental aspects of physical literacy.
 Below you will find step-by-step videos, activity plans, and more to help your child discover the joy of creative movement—all in fun and engaging activities that are easy to do at home.
-The age-rages are approximate and we encourage you to dance together as a family.
+The age-ranges are approximate and we encourage you to dance together as a family.
 If you are looking for more activities to keep your family active during this time, visit NBS' Online Learning Space, which offers a variety of freely available online dance resources that can be adapted for home use.

 Dance Along Videos - Ages 3-6 At Home Activities - Ages 6-12